The Effect of Alcohol intake on Brain White Matter Microstructural Integrity: A New Causal Inference Framework for Incomplete Phenomic Data: Method

-We also remark here that the shared function $\bfh_i(\cdot)$ in both data implies that the main and auxiliary data are from the same population.
-The violation will lead to biased estimation for population mean potential outcome.
-In real cases where baseline and observed covariate distributions are not same in the main and auxiliary data, pre-screening the auxiliary data is recommended owing to inclusion and exclusion criteria in the main study.
-Also, PS matching can be implemented based on observed baseline covariates to correct imbalanced distributions between two datasets.
-More discussions of handling heterogeneous populations can be found in Section \ref{Evaluation} and \ref{Discussion}.
+We also remark here that the shared function $\bfh_i(\cdot)$ \revisetwo{and a consistent $\bftheta$} in both datasets can be achieved if the main and auxiliary data are from the same population.
+Violating this condition may lead to biased estimation for population mean potential outcomes.
+In real cases where baseline and observed covariate distributions are not the same in the main and auxiliary data, pre-screening the auxiliary data is recommended to address inclusion and exclusion criteria in the main study. \revisetwo{We also recommend conducting exploratory data analysis and a hypothesis test to assess if the parameters $\bftheta$ are equal between the main data and the auxiliary data.
+A small $P$-value may indicate heterogeneity between the two datasets.} Alternatively, we may implement PS matching based on observed covariates to correct imbalanced distributions between the two datasets so that the two datasets can be more similar to each other.
+More discussions of handling heterogeneous populations can be found in Section \ref{Evaluation} and \revisetwo{Sections 3.2.2 and 4 of the Supplementary Material}.